trilogy-group/arangodb/Documentation/Books/Manual/Security/DC2DC/README.md

 ### Formats

-All certificates are x509 certificates with a public key, a private key and an optional chain of certificates used to sign the certificate (this chain is typically provided by the Certificate Authority (CA)).
+All certificates are x509 certificates with a public key, a private key and an optional chain of certificates used to sign the certificate.
+This chain is typically provided by the Certificate Authority (CA).

-<br/>Depending on their use, certificates stored in a different format.
+Depending on their use, certificates stored in a different format.
 The following formats are used:

 - Public key only (`.crt`): A file that contains only the public key of